-How COVID along with this pre-pandemic economic slowdown are causing demand downturn?
+How is COVID along with this pre-pandemic economic slowdown causing a demand downturn?

-Pandemics are large-scale outbreaks of infectious disease with high burden of morbidity and mortality over a wide geographic area and cause.
+Pandemics are large-scale outbreaks of infectious disease with a high burden of morbidity and mortality over a wide geographic area and cause.
 Globalization, with increased global integration and travel, urbanization, and greater exploitation of the natural environment, has led to pandemics spreading quickly.
-As an outcome, COVID-19 has become a deadliest disease in the recent time.
+As an outcome, COVID-19 has become the deadliest disease in recent times.

-On 24th March’20, 21 day long nationwide lockdown was announced by Government of India.
+On 24th March’20, 21 day-long nationwide lockdown was announced by the Government of India.
 The urgent imposition of lockdown was to slowdown the spread of the virus.
-Limiting the mass gathering, breaking the cycle of the transmission by restricting people stepping outside their homes, etc. were the examples of some of the steps taken.
-With a few norms of relaxations, the lockdown remained effective significantly in majority parts of the country for more than 2 months afterwards.
+Limiting the mass gathering, breaking the cycle of transmission by restricting people from stepping outside their homes, etc. were examples of some of the steps taken.
+With a few norms of relaxations, the lockdown remained effective significantly in the majority parts of the country for more than 2 months afterward.
 During the lockdown phase, just like many other countries, millions of Indians were confined to their homes.
-Except the essential services, all industries and services were closed which acted as major downturns for the economy.
+Except for the essential services, all industries and services were closed which acted as major downturns for the economy.

 Almost all the sectors were highly affected as domestic demand and exports fell down sharply.
 Up to 53% of businesses in the country were projected to be significantly affected.
 Abolition of mass gathering, maintenance of social distancing were the prime agendas of the lockdown and it affected the tourism and hospitality industry drastically.

 Jobs of the daily wage earners or the workers from the informal sectors were at high risk.
 More than 45% of households across the nation have reported an income drop as compared to the previous year.
-Under complete lockdown, less than a quarter of India’s $2.8 trillion economic movement was functional.
+Under complete lockdown, less than a quarter of India’s $2.8 trillion economic movements were functional.
 The FMCG companies reduced their operations and started focussing on essentials.
-The task of supplying the essentials to the required destinations were highly questionable in the initial phase of lockdown.
+The task of supplying the essentials to the required destinations was highly questionable in the initial phase of lockdown.

-Ceased industrial activities, prohibition of railways, domestic and international flights across the nation caused drastic drop in power, oil, coal and steel demand.
-Lesser manufacturing activities also led to reduction in export values.
-Hence, overall disrupted economic activities made the Indian GDP fall by 23.9% in the Q1FY21.
+Ceased industrial activities, prohibition of railways, domestic and international flights across the nation caused a drastic drop in power, oil, coal, and steel demand.
+Lesser manufacturing activities also led to a reduction in export values.
+Hence, overall disrupted economic activities made the Indian GDP fall by 23.9% in Q1FY21.

-India’s economic growth is largely controlled by the domestic consumption.
-Now, these crises affecting the industries are causing income growth slump among the rural and urban people leading to lesser propensity to spend.
-Besides, lower money supply in the economy, rising uncertainties of the consumers with changed regulation regarding tax and other economic issues are also some serious reasons behind the falling consumption.
+India’s economic growth is largely controlled by domestic consumption.
+Now, these crises affecting the industries are causing income growth slumps among the rural and urban people leading to a lesser propensity to spend.
+Besides, the lower money supply in the economy, rising uncertainties of the consumers with changed regulation regarding tax, and other economic issues are also some serious reasons behind the falling consumption.

 How the situation can be controlled?
 What has been the initiatives from the government in recent time to tackle this situation?

 The need of the hour is a powerful fiscal stimulus by the government to encourage domestic demand and to sustain investment without being over-concerned about the fiscal deficit.
-After the contraction of 7.5% in Q2’FY21, the Indian economy finally entered into the technical recession.
-However, the partial recovery from the previous quarter throwing some hopes to perform better in the coming days.
-Lifting of strict lockdown from most of the parts of the country in the second half of 2020, arrival of festive seasons have helped the country to start the recovery process.
-The spending on non-essential goods which got declined drastically due to rising unemployment and worries about likely job losses in the future, has started to recover again.
-Few indicators (e.g., power consumption, passenger vehicle sales and e-way bills) are showing signs of revival in India after the government eased lockdown restrictions.
+After the contraction of 7.5% in Q2’FY21, the Indian economy finally entered into a technical recession.
+However, the partial recovery from the previous quarter throws some hope to perform better in the coming days.
+The lifting of strict lockdown from most of the parts of the country in the second half of 2020, the arrival of festive seasons have helped the country to start the recovery process.
+The spending on non-essential goods which got declined drastically due to rising unemployment and worries about likely job losses in the future has started to recover again.
+Few indicators (e.g., power consumption, passenger vehicle sales, and e-way bills) are showing signs of revival in India after the government eased lockdown restrictions.